[How To] Detox Safely

 Opioid withdrawal symptoms differ from other drug withdrawal symptoms such as alcohol or methamphetamine.
 The effects can vary with every person, and it’s impossible to predict which withdrawal symptoms will present themselves and to what degree.
 They can last from a few days up to several weeks, depending on their body chemistry and the extent of their addiction.

 These symptoms typically appear within the first 24 hours that opioid use has ceased.

 For instance, ongoing symptoms include:

 - Increased blood pressure

-The severity of the symptoms depend on multiple factors, such as length of time using, the amount used, and individual health history.
+The severity of the symptoms depends on multiple factors, such as length of time using, the amount used, and personal health history.
 Because of this, everyone experiences withdrawal differently.
 This is the primary reason why detoxing at home isn’t safe.

-Another person’s detox story may seem captivating, but it is unreasonable to assume yours will be the same.
-In the age of mass information, it can be confusing and intimidating to interpret fact from fiction.
+In addition, another person’s detox story may seem captivating, but it is unreasonable to assume yours will be the same.
+In the age of mass information, it can be confusing and intimidating to interpret facts from fiction.
 Being in the care of medical professionals practicing evidence-based treatment lets you eliminate that debate.

 Methamphetamine Withdrawal Symptoms

 Like opioid withdrawal symptoms, methamphetamine effects are unique.
 And like all symptoms, they can vary from person to person.
 Initially, it can be mild, then become more severe over time.
 Methamphetamine withdrawal symptoms affect a person physically and mentally.
 As with methamphetamines, the length of your withdrawal can range from a couple of days to several weeks.

 For example, meth withdrawal symptoms can include: